 - The picture shows a plot of landscape measuring 1 kilometer on a side.

 - Estimate the size of the forested (dark green) area of the picture in acres.
 If one box has more than one type of cover, estimate how much is trees and how much is not.
 How many forested acres are in this picture?

-- Estimate the size of the deforested, bare area of the picture in square kilometers.
-How many acres have been deforested in this picture?
+- Estimate the size of the deforested, bare area of the picture.
+How many deforested acres are in this picture?

 - What is the total rate of carbon dioxide sequestration in this particular area in terms of tons per year?

 - A typical American home produces about 10 tons of carbon dioxide per year.
 The image shows one house.
-What is the net production of carbon dioxide from the area shown in this photograph including the impact of the one house?
+What is the is the overall (or net) sequestration of carbon dioxide in the image including the house?